Avaiga/taipy-doc/docs/manuals/about.md

 ## Taipy Core

-The Taipy core package is a python library made to build powerful back-end applications around decision-making algorithms.
+The Taipy core package is a python library made to build powerful and customized data-driven back-end applications.
 It provides the necessary tools to help data scientists transform their algorithms into a complete back-end application, so it can be swiftly deployed to users around the world.
 Thanks to Taipy core, data scientists can focus more on building the best algorithms to solve problems.